lvivski/davy/README.md

 #### `Davy.wrap(nodeFunction)`
 Returns a function that will wrap the given `nodeFunction`.
 Instead of taking a callback, the returned function will return a promise whose fate is decided by the callback behavior of the given node function.
 The node function should conform to node.js convention of accepting a callback as last argument and calling that callback with error as the first argument and success value on the second argument.

+#### `Davy.traverse(promiseTree, treePath)`
+Returns a promise that will be fullfiled with the result of the tree and subtrees resolved values.